Controlling Chaotic Maps using Next-Generation Reservoir Computing: Results

 \subsection{Prediction Robustness to Noise}

 To generate the training and testing data, an initial condition $(x_0,y_0)$ is chosen randomly with a uniform distribution inside the trapping region of the H\'{e}non Map.
-The map is iterated forwards for a set number of steps, and a perturbation $g~u_i$ is applied at each step, $u_i$ is randomly sampled from a normal distribution with mean 0 and standard deviation 0.1, and $g$ is chosen to be 1 for simplicity.
+The map is iterated forward for a set number of steps, and a perturbation $g~u_i$ is applied at each step, $u_i$ is randomly sampled from a normal distribution with mean 0 and standard deviation 0.1, and $g$ is chosen to be 1 for simplicity.
 During the trajectory, the random perturbation can cause the system state to exit the trapping region and escape the attractor.
 In this case, a new initial condition is chosen and the current dataset is discarded.
 At the end of the trajectory, the dataset is split into a training and testing set, containing $M_{train}$ and $M_{test}$ data points, respectively.

 For this first prediction task, we inject noise into the map through $d_{x,i}$ in Eq. \ref{eq:henon map xip1} and $d_{y,i}$ in Eq. \ref{eq:henon map yip1}.
-The noise is randomly sampled from a normal distribution with mean 0 and various standard deviations and $M_{train}$ is varied, while the ridge regression parameter is chosen $\alpha\in[0,1]$ to minimize the RMSE on $M_{test}=50$ (see Appendix \ref{app:OptimizingAlpha}).
-The resulting curves are averaged over 100 initial conditions (see Fig. \ref{fig:sweep training points and noise rmse}).
+The noise is randomly sampled from a normal distribution with mean 0 and various standard deviations and $M_{train}$ is varied, while the regularization parameter is chosen $\alpha\in[0,1]$ to minimize the RMSE on $M_{test}=50$ (see the Appendix \ref{app:OptimizingAlpha}).
+The resulting curves are averaged over 100 initial conditions or trials (see Fig. \ref{fig:sweep training points and noise rmse}).
+The error bars in this figure, and throughout the paper, are derived from the standard deviation of the RMSE divided by the square root of the number of trials.
+The same metric is used when stating uncertainties for values of the RMSE and the regularization parameter.
+In Fig. \ref{fig:sweep training points and noise rmse}, the error bars are typically too small to be seen, indicating high confidence in the mean of the RMSE.